antoniofelices/starter-code-frontend-shop/README.md

 -   Use Vite as a development tool.
 -   Refactor the base project structure to split JavaScript files into modules.
 -   Removed Bootstrap as a CDN link.
-Added as a package.
+Added as a package and then import the just the styles I need.
 -   Use event listeners to manipulate the DOM.
 -   Use RegEx to validate form inputs.